Elena Yakovishina

-Elena Yakovishina (born September 17, 1992 in Petropavlovsk-Kamchatsky, Russia) is an alpine skier from Russia.
+Elena Yakovishina (born 17 September 1992 in Petropavlovsk-Kamchatsky, Russia) is an alpine skier from Russia.
 She competed for Russia at the 2014 Winter Olympics in the alpine skiing events.

 Biography

-She was born on September 17, 1992 in the city of Petropavlovsk-Kamchatsky, Russia.
+She was born on 17 September 1992 in the city of Petropavlovsk-Kamchatsky, Russia.
 She was born hearing-impaired, her disability certificate was issued in 2016.

 For the first time she stood on mountain skis when she was three years old, her parents haven't had peace of mind ever since.
 When she was 5 years old, she was admitted to Edelveis Ski School in Petropavlovsk-Kamchatsky to be trained by honored Russian coach A. Katalagin.

 Now Elena is training alone in Europe with some helps from boyfriend Cristian Simari Birkner.
-She doesn't have sponsors for have a coach or join some commertial team.
+She doesn't have sponsors for have a coach or join some commercial team.

 Education.
 Higher (baccalaureate).
 In 2016 she graduated with honors from the Russian State University of Physical Education, Sport, Youth and Tourism (SCOLIPE), with a qualification of an Alpine Skiing coach-teacher.